graalvm/workshops/native-image/what-the-dickens/README.md

 So you have a native executable version of your application, and you have seen it working.
 Now to containerise it.

-A simple Dockerfile for packaging this native executable is in the directory _native-image/what-the-dickens/lab/01-native-image/Dockerfile_.
+A Dockerfile for packaging this native executable is in the directory _native-image/what-the-dickens/lab/01-native-image/Dockerfile_.
 The contents are shown below, along with explanatory comments.
-This is a two-step build: the first part builds the native executable, using GraalVM Native Image; the second step copies the native executable into a smaller container for use.
+This is a two-step build: the first part builds the native executable, using GraalVM Native Image; the second step copies the native executable into a container.

 >    ### Note: Why Are We Using a Two-Step Build?
 >
->    The native executable produced GraalVM Native Image is for the platform that on which you run Native Image.
+>    The native executable that GraalVM Native Image produced is for the platform on which you run Native Image.
 >
 >    So, if you are running on macOS, it will generate a mach64 executable.
 >    If you are running on Linux, it will generate an ELF Linux executable (for the architecture of the chip you are running on).
->    If you want to containerise your application in a container image and you are running on macOS,
+>    If you want to containerise your application in a container and you are running on macOS,
 >    then you can't simply build the executable locally (as that will be a macOS-compatible executable) and package it
->    within your container image which expects the executable to be a Linux-compatible executable.
+>    within your container which expects the executable to be Linux-compatible.
 >
->    Therefore, if you are developing on an OS other than Linux, you need to first build within a container with a
+>    Therefore, if you are developing on any OS other than Linux, you need to first build within a container with a
 >    Linux version of GraalVM to create an executable that can then be packaged into another container.
 >    That is what the multi-stage build here achieves.
-The first step in the process builds a Linux
->    compatible executable and the second step packages that into a container image for deployment.
+>    The first step in the process builds a Linux-compatible executable and the second step packages that into a container image for deployment.

 ```dockerfile
 # Base Container Image